 Wednesday, June 23, 2021

 For 36 years, we’ve gathered during lunch to honor a select group of Columbus women who have made extraordinary contributions to their families, workplaces, and communities.
-This year’s Women of Achievement event will take place virtually on Wednesday, June 23, 2021 from 12-1 pm.
+This year’s Women of Achievement event took place virtually on Wednesday, June 23, 2021.